TheMrCodes/bdsm/README.md

 # bdsm
-Bachelor Data Science Modelling (BDSM) Development of a collection of methods and datasets for Data Science as Python Package
+Bachelor Data Science Modelling (BDSM) is a collection of methods and datasets for teaching Data Science.

 ## Getting started